 2.Production of butanol and hydrogen by fermentation techniques using steam treated municipal solid waste

-His expertise is in the application of systems analysis approaches (technical, environmental, and economic analysis with optimization algorithm) to materials.
-This research involves the integration of a number of analytical methodologies and the impact assessment of resources, energy consumption, greenhouse gas emissions, and other impact factors.
+His expertise is in the application of systems analysis approaches (technical, environmental, and economic analysis with optimization algorithm) to materials and biomass.
+This research involves the integration of a number of analytical methodologies and the impact assessment of resources, energy consumption, greenhouse gas emissions, cost, and other impact factors.

 F MENG, SJ PICKERING and J MCKECHNIE, 2016.
 Environmental aspects of recycled carbon fibre composite products In: SAMPE Europe Conference & Exhibition, Liege, Belgium.